Atmosphere/atmosphere/README.md

 Don't want to use a JavaEE server?
 Take a look at [Atmosphere's Netty Framework implementation](https://github.com/Atmosphere/nettosphere)

 Looking for a Java Client for working with Atmosphere, Andoid or Node.js?
 Look at [wAsync](https://github.com/Atmosphere/wasync)

 Using the Play Framework?
-Try our [Atmosphere's module](https://github.com/Atmosphere/atmosphere-play) Using Vert.x?
-Try our [Atmosphere's module](https://github.com/Atmosphere/atmosphere-vertx) Using another framework?
+Try our [Atmosphere's module](https://github.com/Atmosphere/atmosphere-play)

+Using Vert.x?
+Try our [Atmosphere's module](https://github.com/Atmosphere/atmosphere-vertx)

+Using another framework?
 Look at [our plugin](https://github.com/Atmosphere/atmosphere/wiki/Atmosphere-PlugIns-and-Extensions)

 ## Commercial support now available!
-Thanks to the growing popularity of the framework, Commercial Support is now available via [Async-IO.org](http://async-io.org) Want the project to stay alive?
+Commercial Support is now available via [Async-IO.org](http://async-io.org) Want the project to stay alive?
 Please donate by visiting the [Async-IO.org](http://async-io.org) and click on donate button!

 ### Tutorial